 Principles of Algorithm Design

-In this module you will develop an understanding of the fundamental principles of alogrithm design, including basic data-structures and asymptotic notation.
-You will look at how algorithms are designed to meet to desired specifications, and consider the importance of algorithmic efficiency.
+In this module you will develop an understanding of the fundamental principles of algorithm design, including basic data-structures and asymptotic notation.
+You will look at how algorithms are designed to meet desired specifications, and consider the importance of algorithmic efficiency.
 You will also examine fundamental problems such as sorting numbers and multiplying matrices.

 Advanced Financial Mathematics